freenas/freenas-docs/userguide/vms.rst

 Disk Devices
 ~~~~~~~~~~~~

-:ref:`Zvols <Create zvol>` are typically used as virtual hard drives.
+:ref:`Zvols <Adding Zvols>` are typically used as virtual hard drives.
-After :ref:`creating a zvol <Create zvol>`, associate it with the VM
+After :ref:`creating a zvol <Adding Zvols>`, associate it with the VM
 by selecting :guilabel:`Add device`, choose the *VM*, select a
 :guilabel:`Type` of *Disk*, select the created zvol, then set the
 :guilabel:`Mode`.
 If a specific sector size is required, enter the